Ridhiman27/Dolby.io/README.md

 - [Peerjs](https://peerjs.com/) - Managing audio/video streams between clients in a group .
 - [CodeMirror](https://uiwjs.github.io/react-codemirror/) - The Code Editor component .

+### Future Scope
+In this projech their can be more features that can be added like chat application, screeen sharing and canvas drawing features which will make the collaboration even more interactive.

 ### Authors
 ### Ridhiman Dhariwal
 ### Pyanshi Jain